Chanakya-dev/Project_Hackathon/README.md

 - Optimize storage by choosing between storing files as BLOBs or using file paths.

 ## Non-Functional Requirements
-- **Security**: Implement authentication and access control.
 - **Performance**: Optimize API and database queries.
-- **Scalability**: Design the system to handle multiple users and large files efficiently.
 - **Error Handling**: Provide meaningful error messages and validations.

 ## Development Plan